Mount Clemens comic writer explores life’s challenges in new work – Macomb Daily

 It’s his second work since he released “Time Grunts, Volume I The Monster Within”, in 2018 and “Time Grunts, Volume II”, published by Caliber Comics in 2019.
 Last fall, his short story in black and white, “Cat Lady,” was published as part of the horror anthology series, “Harvest of Horrors,” with art by Nik Polisko, who Pozios says is a regular artist at the magazine.
 Shudder”.

 Pozios has been busy during the pandemic.
-Also this year, “Sister Kate,” published by Bryan Silverbax, will be released on kickstarter.com in April, as part of the ongoing Kerra Prime Presents series, and “Schadenfreude,” will be jointly published by Second Sight Publishing and Caliber Comic. . , in April as part of the Harvest of Horrors 3 series.
+Also this year, “Sister Kate”, published by Bryan Silverbax, will be published on kickstarter.com in April, as part of the ongoing Kerra Prime Presents series, and “Schadenfreude”, will be published jointly by Second Sight Publishing and Caliber Comic. . , in April as part of the Harvest of Horrors 3 series.

 “Silence” received a positive review on comicalopinions.com.